FreeCliff/rose-babric/README.md

 # 🌹 Rose b1.7.3

-A modded experience for Minecraft Beta 1.7.3, bringing modern enhancements :trole: to a classic version.
+A modded experience for Minecraft Beta 1.7.3, bringing modern enhancements to a classic version.

 ---